DFE-Digital/apply-for-teacher-training/README.md

 Logging in to the Provider interface requires a network connection and a user account on DfE Sign-in.
 In development you can eliminate this dependency by setting `BYPASS_DFE_SIGN_IN=true` in your `.env` file.
-This replaces the login flow with a dialog allowing you to specify a DfE Sign-in user to masquerade as.
+This replaces the login flow with a dialog allowing you to specify a DfE Sign-in UID and Email address for your current session.

+### Provider permissions

+We decide what to show providers based on their DfE Sign-in UID.

+A mapping between DfE Sign-in UIDs and provider codes lives at `config/provider_permissions.yml`.

+A default mapping is provided for development, where the DfE Sign-in UID `ABC` maps to provider code `ABC`.
+This means that if you have generated [dummy data](#dummy-data) then you can enter the Uid `ABC` in the development dialog to see all the generated applications.

 ## <a name="webpacker"></a>Webpacker